-Tobacco: Exclude all tobacco companies.
-Exclude companies that derive 5% or more of their revenue from tobacco-related products such as filters, rolling papers or packaging, or from the sale of tobacco or tobacco-related products.
+Tobacco: Designated NEI funds exclude tobacco companies and companies that derive a material portion of their revenue from tobacco-related products such as filters, rolling papers or packaging, or from the sale of tobacco or tobacco-related products.

-Nuclear Power: Exclude all companies that derive 5% or more of their revenue from nuclear power, uranium mining or the supply of products or services to nuclear facilities.
+Nuclear Power: Designated NEI funds exclude all companies that derive a material portion of their revenue from nuclear power, uranium mining or the supply of products or services to nuclear facilities.
+As the energy sector evolves towards low carbon sources, NEI may also consider company fuel mix trends, the commitment towards renewables and the development of innovative, low impact nuclear fission and fusion technologies in the application of this screen.
 We do not exclude companies for buying electricity generated by nuclear power, or for involvement in decommissioning nuclear sites or nuclear medicine.

 We recognize that the current path of the fossil fuel industry is unsustainable and there is an imperative to move toward an energy system that is renewable and sustainable if we are to avoid the worst impacts of climate change.
 However, our economy is dependent on oil and gas and there are no easy alternatives in the short term.
 This dependence has impacts in the here and now that we have an obligation to address.